Atelier-Shiori/hachidori/Readme.md

 Like this program and want to support the development of this program?
 [Become our Patreon](http://www.patreon.com/ateliershiori) or [Donate](http://hachidori.ateliershiori.moe/donate/).
 By donating more than $5 or becoming a patron, you will recieve a donation key to remove the reminder message when MAL Sync is enabled.

-You can also donate cryptocurrencies to these addresses (send an email with the transaction ID and address to get a donation key as long the amount is equilivant to $5 USD or more):
-* Bitcoin - 1ELQEQXi1MNwSmv2mwWUGt6RbSNVgHqBUA
-* Ethereum - 7DDfd7443d3D4A7ec76e25d481E68BE43533b509
-* Zcash - t1WR1Q6ioNdqdWscyrx2v4iFH7GdQwmDQdt

 ## How to use
 See [Getting Started Guide](https://github.com/Atelier-Shiori/wiki/Getting-Started).